 According to legend Colcord claimed that the trip was truly terrifying with broken guy ropes causing the rope to swing violently and Colcord had to dismount half way across.
 In 1860 the Prince of Wales watched Blondin cross Niagara Gorge.
 He was asked if he would like to be carried on Blondin’s back for the return journey.
 He refused.

 In 1861 he first appeared in London at Crystal Palace and toured the United Kingdom and Europe, subsequently ending his performances with one in Belfast, Ireland in 1896

-He died 22nd February 1897, having twice married and is buried in Kensal Green Cemetery, London, England.
+He died on 22nd February 1897, having married three times, and is buried in Kensal Green Cemetery, London, England.

 All who are interested are cordially invited to attend.